115 Sponsored Online Programs Available

 Online Accounting Degree Basics

 As a profession, accounting focuses on understanding the current financials of an organization.
-That means maintaining a detailed record of exactly how money and other assets are utilized, and how much debt or profit an organization has incurred.
 Online accounting degree programs also focus on these topics.
 These programs are generally fairly career-oriented, designed to hone a set of skills and knowledge directly relevant to what one might be responsible for in a professional context.i

 What does that mean for you as you earn an online accounting degree?
 It means your program is likely to be both business-oriented and analytical, emphasizing technical skills, mathematics, and an understanding of business practices, ethics, and law.
 The specific blend of topics covered, however, may vary depending on the type of program you enroll in, the level of the degree, whether it focuses on a certain concentration area, and other factors.